SCHOOL NEWSLETTER - TERM 3 WEEK 4 2025

 Dear Partners in Mission,

-Hope that you are well and have enjoyed an outstanding week.
+Hope that you are well and have enjoyed an outstanding few weeks.

 Take care,